suncoast-devs/handbook/lessons/cs-linq/index.md

 Console.WriteLine($"There are {popularMovies.Count()} popular movies");
 ```

-## Combine where and select to get the names of the movies with more than 100 screeenings
+## Combine where and select to get the names of the movies with more than 100 screenings

 ```csharp
 var popularMovies = movies.Where(movie => movie.Screenings >= 100);